 What is Social Anthropology?

-Social anthropology is the study of human society and cultures.
+Social anthropology is the study of human society and cultures through a comparative lens.

 Social anthropologists seek to understand how people live in societies and how they make their lives meaningful.
 Anthropologists are concerned with such questions as:

 - Why do people do what they do?